coinbase/mesh-ethereum/README.md

 ## Testing with rosetta-cli
 To validate `rosetta-ethereum`, [install `rosetta-cli`](https://github.com/coinbase/rosetta-cli#install) and run one of the following commands:
-* `rosetta-cli check:data --configuration-file rosetta-cli-conf/testnet/config.json` - This command validates that the Data API information in the `testnet` network is correct.
+* `rosetta-cli check:data --configuration-file rosetta-cli-conf/testnet/config.json` - This command validates that the Data API implementation is correct using  ethereum`testnet` node.
 It also ensures that the implementation does not miss any balance-changing operations.
 * `rosetta-cli check:construction --configuration-file rosetta-cli-conf/testnet/config.json` - This command validates the blockchain’s construction, signing, and broadcasting.
 * `rosetta-cli check:data --configuration-file rosetta-cli-conf/mainnet/config.json` - This command validates that the Data API information in the `mainnet` network is correct.
 It also ensures that the implementation does not miss any balance-changing operations.